 Upper Body Block

 The first legal block we will examine is striking through the chest while still on our feet.
-This type of block is common in most run and pass schemes and can be identified in any football gameplay.
+This block is common in most run and pass schemes and can be identified in any football gameplay.

 The player must engage the defender while attacking the front of his body with his hands landing in the inside framework, ideally the breastplate, of the defender’s body.
 If the block does not follow these criteria, a penalty will be issued.